AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_pressure_parameters"
 >title="Pressure parameters"
->abstract="Delivery weights let you identify top-priority deliveries within the framework of pressure management.
+>abstract="Delivery weights let you identify top-priority deliveries within the framework of fatigue management.
 Messages with the highest weight have priority."

-In this section, pressure parameters let you define a **threshold**.
+In this section, pressure parameters let you define a **threshold** to set up fatigue management rules.
 This is the maximum number of messages that can be sent to one profile over a given period.
 Once this threshold has been reached, no more deliveries can take place until the end of the period considered.
 This process lets you automatically exclude a profile from a delivery if a message exceeds the set threshold, thus avoiding over-solicitation.

 Threshold values can be either constant or variable.
 This means that for a given period, thresholds can vary from one profile to another, or even for the same profile.